zoisite-rb/zoisite-rb/guides/source/active_record_migrations.md

 Migrations, mighty as they may be, are not the authoritative source for your database schema. **Your database remains the source of truth.**

-By default, Rails generates `db/schema.rb` which attempts to capture the current state of your database schema.
+By default, Zoisite generates `db/schema.rb` which attempts to capture the current state of your database schema.

 It tends to be faster and less error prone to create a new instance of your